raspberrypilearning/sound-meter/en/step_3.md

 --- task ---

-**Choose:** which alarm sound you would like to use, from the available sounds in the dropdown.
+**Choose** which alarm sound you would like to use, from the available sounds in the dropdown.

 ![The dropdown menu in the play block, to choose which sound you would like to play.](images/choose-sound.gif)